 There’s no denying the fact that slate is an extremely versatile type of rock.
 It’s most commonly use as tiles, but it’s also used for tombstones, roof shingles, benches and outdoor memorial structures.
 Some of the early 20th century relay controls for trains even used slate because of its resistance to fire and electricity.

 You shouldn’t limit yourself to using slate tiles in just the kitchen, though.
 It’s also ideal for bathrooms because of the non-slip surface it offers.
-Chances are you’ve walked on slate tile outside at a park or memorial before.
-The reason it’s used in these areas is because it provides a non-slippery surface, even after it’s rained on.
-If you’re thinking of tiling your bathroom, consider using slate tile for this reason.
+Chances are you’ve walked on the tile outside at a park or memorial before.
+The reason it’s used in these areas is that it provides a non-slippery surface, even after it’s rained on.

 Another benefit to using slate tile is the variety of choices and styles available.
 You can find them in everything ranging from vibrant colors to your typical gray in great tile outlets.
 So, no matter what type of style you’re going for, you’re sure to find a slate tile to match it.

 Maintaining Slate Tiles

 Because slate tiles are made of unique rock composition, it’s important to understand what goes into maintaining it.
 If you don’t take the time to do so, you could find yourself having to re-do the tile work down the road.

 The biggest gripe consumers usually have with slate tiles are how porous it is.
 Practically all types of rock, slate included, absorb water.
 If you allow your slate tile to absorb water, it will begin to smell and eventually crack or damage.
 To prevent this, you’ll need to weather-proof the slate tile by applying a coat of wax to the surface about once a year.
 This will help repel any water that tries to seep its way into the pores of it.